ericfortis/mockaton/README.md

 ## Mock Variants
 Each route can have many mocks, which could either be:
 - Different response __status code__.
-  - e.g. for testing error responses.
+For example, for testing error responses.
 - __Comment__ on the filename, which is anything within parentheses.
   - e.g. `api/user(my-comment).POST.201.json`